marcomuser/conformal/src/zod/README.md

 # Zod Utilities

+The Zod Utilities are provided under the `conformal/zod` subpath.
+Zod is an optional peer dependency, so you can freely choose another Standard Schema library if you prefer without depending on Zod.

 ## Field Schemas

 Conformal's field schemas are preprocessing wrappers that handle common form input patterns automatically.
-They convert empty strings to `undefined`, coerce string inputs to appropriate types (numbers, dates, booleans), and handle file uploads.
+They convert empty strings to `undefined`, coerce string inputs to appropriate types (numbers, dates, booleans), and handle `File` objects.
 They're fully compatible with Zod and can be mixed with regular Zod schemas.

 ```typescript
 import * as zf from "conformal/zod";